 As of the Cars.com Spin-off date, each outstanding Performance Share granted prior to 2017 and each outstanding RSU granted prior to 2016 was converted into an award of both shares of Company common stock and shares of Cars.com common stock.
-The number of shares of Company common stock subject to each award was equal to the number of shares subject to the award prior to the Cars.com Spin-off, while the number of shares of Cars.com common stock subject to the award was determined by multiplying the number of shares of Company common stock subject to each award by the "Distribution Ratio"-the number of shares of Cars.com common stock distributed per Company share in the Spin-off.
+The number of shares of Company common stock subject to each award was equal to the number of shares subject to the award prior to the Cars.com Spin-off, while the number of shares of Cars.com common stock subject to each award by the "Distribution Ratio"-the number of shares of Cars.com common stock distributed per Company share in the Spin-off.
 The Distribution Ratio was equal to one-third.